Description

 Western Prairie lies in what once was the bottom of the ancient glacial Lake Agassiz, which was the largest freshwater lake in the world.
 As glaciers receded, the lake disappeared, leaving behind an organically rich alkaline soil that eventually supported extensive prairies.
 Today, sedge meadows cover nearly 50 percent of the natural area, with wet and mesic prairie communities covering the rest.

-The Conservancy acquired Western Prairie because it supports a remnant population of greater prairie chickens, a grassland bird that the Conservancy is working with its partners to help.
+TNC acquired Western Prairie because it supports a remnant population of greater prairie chickens, a grassland bird that TNC is working with its partners to help.
 Nearby state-owned wildlife management areas—Altherton and Rothsay—provide additional habitat for this rare bird.

 This natural area also features a tallgrass prairie with few exotic plants, a natural community that is rare in Minnesota and throughout the United States.